 The Patagonia Museum usually hosts a workday on the last Saturday of the month except for the months of November and December when a Saturday in early December is dedicated to the workday.
 Everyone with an interest in this endeavor is welcome.
 To read a recent article about our work go to: http://azstarnet.com/news/local/volunteers-renovate-one-room-lochiel-schoolhouse/article_cafe9ec5-02e4-5cfe-8109-20704f58092b.html

 Help preserve our local history.
 Join us for an enjoyable work day!

 Date: To Be Determined

 For further information contact German Quiroga (520-343-5641) or Ralph Schmitt (520-394-2732).
 Please bring water, lunch, tools (if available) and gloves.

-The Patagonia Museum met on Saturday, January 19, 2013 at 10am in the Patagonia Public Library.
-Volunteer officers for 2013 were elected as follows: Tom Bartholomeaux and Inge Meyer, members-at-large; Bea Quiroga, Secretary; Ralph Schmitt, Treasurer; Robert Ollerton, Vice-president; German Quiroga, President.
-Author William D. Kalt III, our guest speaker, gave an informative presentation on railroad history.
+The Patagonia Museum met on Saturday, January 18, 2014 at 10:30 am in the Patagonia Public Library.
+Volunteer officers for 2014 were elected as follows: Tom Bartholomeaux and Inge Meyer, members-at-large; Lynnette Delgado, Secretary; Ralph Schmitt, Treasurer; Robert Ollerton, Vice-president; German Quiroga, President.

 The Patagonia Museum met on Thursday, September 15, at 7pm in the Patagonia Town Council Chambers.
 Eight members and one guest attended.
 Plans were finalized for the fall festival.
 A paragraph from a letter written in the 1880′s by Brewster Cameron to Alex Fulford was read at the end of the meeting.